icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/OOP : Object-Oriented Programming.md

 * Dynamic/Runtime polymorphism : a.k.a dynamic method dispatch. method overriding

 ➕ **Upcasting**
 You can use a superclass variable to refer to a subclass object.
+Upcasting is the typecasting of a child object to a parent object.
+When upcasting, you cannot aceess all the child class members but some specified members of the child that in iherited  from the parent class, for instance, the overridden methods.
 ```java
 class Animal{
   void makeSound(){System.out.println("An animal makes some sound");